cxw620/rust-polyglot/docs/intro.rst

 It supports generic types (parameterised types) and generic functions.
 Monomorphisation and dynmic despatch are both supported, (chosen at the point where a generic type is referred to).
+Type inference is supported in some contexts, especially local variables.

 Rust is generally memory-safe and thread-safe, but with a clearly-defined and well-used ``unsafe`` escape hatch.